UMass-Rescue/single_shot_text_detection/README.md

 ## Suitability

 This module is suitable for text-detection on optical characters including screenshots (arising from screen captures, optically embedded text on images, etc).
-The capabilities of this module stems from domain-specific data-preprocessing which could be extended externally before using the detection module.
+The capabilities of this module stem from domain-specific data-preprocessing which could be extended externally before using the detection module.

 ## Usage of main module: fetch_text_from_image